witekbobrowski/vim-swiftdocstring/README.md

 ## Why

-This plugin was made under the desire to have a powerfull Swift development envirionment in vim.
+This plugin was made under the desire to have a powerful Swift development environment in vim.
 Although the plugin brings only a small feature ported from Xcode, I want to add at least one brick to the wall.
-This is as far as I can go at the moment with the amount of time it took to create this peace of code.
+This is as far as I can go at the moment with the amount of time it took to create this piece of code.
 I intend it to remain simple, yet useful.
 Contributions are welcomed.

 ## Resources